 the art of putting things off.
 It can rob you of your sleep, eat away at your motivation, and turn even the best study plan into a last-minute, panicked blur.
 For some, the added pressure of working just before a deadline may be the extra kick they need.
 Ask yourself, is it working for you?
 If not, you must first pinpoint the source of your procrastination.
 Is starting a task the hardest part, or are you just bored with it altogether?
 Maybe your perfectionism is slowing you down?
-Identify your greatest obstacle below or through this short, interactive quiz.
+Identify your greatest obstacle through this short, interactive quiz.

 The best defense against procrastination is, of course, its opposite- effective time management.
 Incorporating the following strategies into your everyday life can save you time, boost your energy, focus your attention and annihilate procrastination once and for all:

 - Invest in a planner- it can work wonders!

 - Take advantage of organizational tools such as Evernote or OneNote

 - Organize notes and study materials as you go